 arises from an element of $\mathrm{Mor}^{\mathrm{nonconst}}_{K}(Y, X_{2})$.
 Here, $\mathrm{Mor}^{\mathrm{nonconst}}_{K}(Y, X_{2})$ denotes the subset of $\mathrm{Mor}_{K}(Y, X_{2})$ consisting of nonconstant morphisms. \end{thm}

-In \cite{Moch}, the Isom and Hom Version of the pro-$p$ Grothendieck Conjecture for hyperbolic curves over sub-$p$-adic fields are studied.
-Sawada studied the Isom and Hom Version of the pro-$p$ Grothendieck Conjecture for hyperbolic polycurves over sub-$p$-adic field under some conditions on their fundamental groups \cite{Saw}.
-In the appendix of the present paper, we give examples of hyperbolic polycurves over sub-$p$-adic field which shows that the Isom and Hom version of the pro-$p$ Grothendieck Conjecture for hyperbolic polycurves over sub-$p$-adic field does not holds generally.
+In \cite{Moch}, the Isom and Hom versions of the pro-$p$ Grothendieck conjecture for hyperbolic curves over sub-$p$-adic fields were studied.
+Sawada studied the Isom and Hom versions of the pro-$p$ Grothendieck conjecture for hyperbolic polycurves over sub-$p$-adic fields under some conditions on their fundamental groups \cite{Saw}.
+In Section \ref{example}, we give examples of hyperbolic polycurves over sub-$p$-adic fields which show that the Isom and Hom versions of the pro-$p$ Grothendieck conjecture for hyperbolic polycurves over sub-$p$-adic fields do not hold generally.